Huntsville, Alabama: Military and NASA involvement

-Missile development

 At the end of the war in 1945, the munitions facilities were no longer needed.
 They were combined with the designation Redstone Arsenal (RSA), and a considerable political and business effort was made in attempts to attract new tenants.
 One significant start involved manufacturing the Keller automobile, but this closed after 18 vehicles were built.
 With the encouragement of US Senator John Sparkman (D-AL), the U.S. Army Air Force considered this for a major testing facility, but selected another site.
 Redstone Arsenal was prepared for disposal, but Sparkman used his considerable Southern Democratic influence (the Solid South controlled numerous powerful chairmanships of congressional committees) to persuade the Army to choose it as a site for rocket and missile development.

 As the Korean War started, the Ordnance Guided Missile Center (OGMC) was given the mission to develop what eventually became the Redstone Rocket.
 This rocket set the stage for the United States' space program, as well as major Army missile programs, to be centered in Huntsville.
 Brigadier General Holger Toftoy commanded OGMC and the overall Redstone Arsenal.
 In early 1956, the Army Ballistic Missile Agency (ABMA) under Major General John Medaris was formed.

-Resettlement of German scientists

 In 1950, about 1,000 personnel were transferred from Fort Bliss, Texas, to Redstone Arsenal to form the Ordnance Guided Missile Center (OGMC).
 Central to this was a group of about 200 German scientists and engineers, led by Wernher von Braun; they had been brought from Nazi Germany to the United States by Colonel Holger Toftoy under Operation Paperclip following World War II.
 Assigned to the center at Huntsville, they settled and raised families.